 - Other matters controlled by State, federal, and other jurisdictions

 These matters should be reported to the responsible jurisdiction for investigation.

-Violations of the federal Health Insurance Portability and Accountability Act of 1996.
+Privacy concerns involving County facilities or programs, or violations of the Health Insurance Portability and Accountability Act (HIPAA).

 Provides assistance to youth regarding Group Home concerns.

 - Personal rights issues